The Univalence Principle: Basic types and type constructors

 \section{Basic types and type constructors}

-Firstly there are a few basic types: an empty type $\zerotype$, a singleton type $\onetype$ with unique element $\ttt:\onetype$, and a natural number type $\Nat$, with suitable term constructors.
-Moreover, given exotypes $A$ and $B$, we can form the function exotype $A \to B$ of functions from $A$ to $B$ and the product exotype $A \times B$ of pairs of elements from $A$ and $B$, each of which is a type (i.e., fibrant) if $A$ and $B$ are.
+Firstly there are a few basic types: an empty type $\zerotype$, a singleton type $\onetype$ with unique element $\ttt:\onetype$, and a type of natural numbers $\Nat$, with suitable term constructors.\nomenclature[0]{$\zerotype$}{empty type}\nomenclature[1]{$\onetype$}{singleton type}\nomenclature[1]{$\ttt$}{unique term of $\onetype$}\nomenclature[N]{$\Nat$}{type of natural numbers} Moreover, given exotypes $A$ and $B$, we can form the function exotype $A \to B$ of functions from $A$ to $B$ and the product exotype $A \times B$ of pairs of elements from $A$ and $B$, each of which is a type (i.e., fibrant) if $A$ and $B$ are.\nomenclature[\]{$A \to B$}{(exo)type of functions between (exo)types $A$ and $B$}\nomenclature[\]{$A \times B$}{product (exo)type of (exo)types $A$ and $B$}

-The situation for disjoint sums is somewhat different, corresponding to the fact that fibrations are not in general closed under such sums: two exotypes $A$ and $B$ have a disjoint sum exotype $A \exosum B$, but it is not generally a type even if $A$ and $B$ are; instead for two types $A$ and $B$ we have a distinct disjoint sum type $A + B$.
-Similarly, there is an empty exotype $\exo{\zerotype}$ and a natural numbers exotype $\exo{\Nat}$ that may not coincide with $\zerotype$ and $\Nat$ (since the initial object and natural numbers object may not be fibrant).
-What distinguishes these type/exotype pairs is that the fibrant versions can only be mapped out of into other fibrant types; e.g., there is a unique map $\zerotype \to A$ for any type $A$, but if $A$ is only an exotype we can only get a unique map $\exo{\zerotype} \to A$.
+The situation for disjoint sums is somewhat different, corresponding to the fact that fibrations are not in general closed under such sums: two exotypes $A$ and $B$ have a disjoint sum exotype $A \exosum B$, but it is not generally a type even if $A$ and $B$ are; instead for two types $A$ and $B$ we have a distinct disjoint sum type $A + B$.\nomenclature[\]{$A \exosum B$}{disjoint sum exotype of $A$ and $B$}\nomenclature[\]{$A + B$}{disjoint sum type of types $A$ and $B$} Similarly, there is an empty exotype $\exo{\zerotype}$ and an exotype of exo-natural numbers $\exo{\Nat}$ that may not coincide with $\zerotype$ and $\Nat$ (since the initial object and natural numbers object may not be fibrant).\nomenclature[0]{$\exo{\zerotype}$}{empty exotype}\nomenclature[n]{$\exo{\Nat}$}{exotype of exo-natural numbers} What distinguishes these type/exotype pairs is that the fibrant versions can only be mapped out of into other fibrant types; e.g., there is a unique map $\zerotype \to A$ for any type $A$, but if $A$ is only an exotype we can only get a unique map $\exo{\zerotype} \to A$.
 Similarly, we can define functions into any exotype by recursion on $\exo{\Nat}$, but to define a function by recursion on $\Nat$ we must know that the target is fibrant.

-There is also a ``type of types'', called a universe, and denoted by $\U$.
-Its elements are types, e.g., $\Nat : \U$.
-This allows us to specify a type \emph{family}, parametrized by elements of a type, say, $A$, as a function, say, $B : A \to \U$, from the parametrizing type $A$ into the universe.
-We also have an exo-universe $\Ustrict$, an exotype whose elements are exotypes.
+There is also a ``type of types'', called a universe , and denoted by $\U$.
+Its elements are types, e.g., $\Nat : \U$.\nomenclature[u]{$\U$}{universe} This allows us to specify a type \emph{family}, parametrized by elements of a type, say, $A$, as a function, say, $B : A \to \U$, from the parametrizing type $A$ into the universe.
+We also have an exo-universe $\Ustrict$, an exotype whose elements are exotypes.\nomenclature[u]{$\Ustrict$}{exo-universe}

 Semantically, $\U$ is a classifying space of fibrations, so that $B:A\to \U$ can also be regarded as a fibration with codomain $A$, whose fibers are the types $B(x)$.
 Similarly, $\Ustrict$ is a classifying space of arbitrary maps (not necessarily fibrations).
 To avoid paradoxes \`{a} la Russell, there is a hierarchy of such universes, but we sweep this detail under the rug with the conventional typical ambiguity~\cite[Section~1.3]{HTT}, using $\U$ and $\Ustrict$ to denote unspecified universes.